 - In the program committees of SAC 2018, SPACE 2018, VLSID 2018, CHES 2019, Indocrypt 2019, SPACE 2019, VLSID 2019.

-- Reviewer of IEEE Transactions on VLSI, IEEE Transactions on Circuits and Systems, IEEE Transactions on Computers, Journal of Cryptographic Engineering.
+- Reviewer of IEEE Transactions on VLSI, IEEE Transactions on Circuits and Systems, IEEE Transactions on Computers, IEEE Transactions on Information Forensics and Security, Journal of Cryptographic Engineering.

 |A. Karmakar, S. Sinha Roy, I. Verbauwhede, and F. Vercauteren, "Pushing the speed limit of constant-time discrete Gaussian sampling.
 A case study on Falcon.," In 2019th Design Automation Conference (DAC 2019), IEEE, 16 pages, 2019.|